CodinGame/golang-testing-runner/README.md

 # go-godep-runner

+# What it Does

 This is a go runner for a CodinGame course.
 It will attempt to launch a `godep restore` in any directory it finds a Godeps folder in.

+# How to Use

+In order to use this runner in your project, edit the `codingame.yml` file and add the following lines to your project:

+    runner:
+      name: codingame/golang-godep-runner
+      version: 1.1.0-1.8

 ## Example